Ishantchaturvedi/Ishantchaturvedi/README.md

 <h1 align="center">Hi I'm Ishant👋</h1>
 <h3 align="center">A Possionate Software Developer from India</h3>

-<h4 align="center">I am a passionate software engineer with expertise in problem-solving and algorithmic thinking.
+<h4 align="left">I am a passionate software engineer with expertise in problem-solving and algorithmic thinking.
 I love to explore various
    technologies and frameworks to develop efficient and scalable solutions.
 With a strong foundation in data structures and algorithms, I strive to create robust and optimized code.
 I am constantly expanding my skills and staying up-to-date with the latest advancements in the field of software development.</h4>